ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

 ## Analitical context

 The data is downloaded from [LendingClub (LC) Statistics](https://www.lendingclub.com/info/download-data.action) and it contains all loans issued from 2007 - 2012 along with their current loan status (fully paid or charged off).
-There are ~50 variables that describe the borrowers and the loans; for the sake of reducing complexity, the company has already performed a pre-screening of these variables based on existing analyses from LendingClub to select nine relevant variables, such as annual income, LendingClub credit grade, home ownership, etc. Consdering the main target to be able to predict if a lender is going to pay off his adquired debt or not according to the historical charateristics of previous lenders, we make three models to compete (logistic model, random forest and Xgboos) so that we can use it to create a Web service which is latter isolated in a docker container and used in production, namely, to make decide if lending or not to knew potential lenders.
+There are ~50 variables that describe the borrowers and the loans; for the sake of reducing complexity, the company has already performed a pre-screening of these variables based on existing analyses from LendingClub to select nine relevant variables, such as annual income, LendingClub credit grade, home ownership, etc. Considering the main target to be able to predict if a lender is going to pay off his adquired debt or not according to the historical charateristics of previous lenders, we make three models to compete (logistic model, random forest and Xgboos) so that we can use it to create a Web service which is latter isolated in a docker container and used in production, namely, to make the decision of either lending or not to new potential borrowers.
 Used variables are:

 |      annual_inc     |                                                 The self-reported annual income provided by the borrower during registration.                                                |
 |:-------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|